-Photographs: Thousands of photographs and postcards depicting the Oswego area during the 19^{th} and 20^{th} centuries.
+Photographs: Thousands of photographs and postcards depicting the Oswego area during the 19th and 20th centuries.

-Letters and papers: Original letters mailed to and from Oswego starting in 1843; papers and records belonging to pioneer families, civic and fraternal organizations, local government, and the Oswego School District.
+Letters and papers: Original letters mailed to and from Oswego starting in 1843; papers and records belonging to pioneer families, and records of civic and fraternal organizations, local government, and the Oswego School District.